unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-typescript.md

 ---
+authorGithub: ChristianMurphy
+author: Christian Murphy
+description: Guide that shows how to use types to work with syntax trees
 group: guide
-title: Syntax trees in TypeScript
-description: Guide that shows how to use types to work with syntax trees
-author: Christian Murphy
-authorGithub: ChristianMurphy
+modified: 2024-08-02
+published: 2020-06-09
 tags:
+  - hast
+  - mdast
+  - nlcst
+  - node
   - typescript
+  - types
   - unist
-  - node
-  - mdast
-  - hast
   - xast
-published: 2020-06-09
-modified: 2020-06-15
+title: Syntax trees in TypeScript
 ---

 ## How to work with syntax trees in TypeScript